TanStack/query/README.md

 The next time a `useQuery` instance is used for a prefetched query, it will use the cached data!
 If no instances of `useQuery` appear for a prefetched query, it will be deleted and garbage collected after the time specified in `cacheTime`.

+Alternatively, if you already have the data for your query synchronously available, you can use the [Query Cache's `setQueryData` method](#querycachesetquerydata) to directly add or update a query's cached result

 ### SSR & Initial Data

 When using SSR (server-side-rendering) with React Query there are a few things to note:

 - Caching is not performed during SSR.
 This is outside of the scope of React Query and easily leads to out-of-sync data when used with frameworks like Next.js or other SSR strategies.
 - Queries rendered on the server will by default use the initial state of an unfetched query.
-This means that `data` will be set to `null`.
-To get around this in SSR, you can pre-seed a query's data using the `config.initialData` option:
+This means that `data` will be set to `undefined`.
+To get around this in SSR, you can either pre-seed a query's cache data using the `config.initialData` option:

 ```js
 const { status, data, error } = useQuery('todos', fetchTodoList, {